EdenKupe/notTheSky/src/site/posts/poems/listen-an-ongoing-series.md

 **Listen**.
 Beyond the salt, the cleansing acridity, the aquatic sulfur, the distant sea, beneath the dirt, the storing solidity, the musty petrichor, the distant earth, I know, I can tell, I can feel, I can remember, I can recount, I sense, that you love me.

 And I, I love you too.

+**23.2.2022**

+**Listen**.
+We twirl and we twirl, a-spin in an orbit, surrounding a planet of deep intent.
+We rise and fall, come together and apart, we whirl in the concentric rings of life.
+Possessed, launched, desired, set along, set to sea, towards a ring of fire falling behind the horizon.
+Towards a twinkle in an eye.

+**Listen**.
+Stars are swept and then scattered again, sowed in a vast field.
+Through the troughs and canals of dirt we burrow, ringing around the rosie, dancing circles across the tree.
+The sky ahead rotates, massive constellations of feeling, of emotion, of intentions, entering and leaving galactic houses which dwarf even them.

+**Listen**.
+Everything becomes large and then small again; we draw near and then away.
+Distance itself collapses and we move terribly slowly at terrible speeds towards a terminus and an egress point.
+We are at the end of our journey, feeling our feet hum in exercised contentment.
+We sit by the fire, contemplating tomorrow's journey.
+We take the first step.

+**Listen**.
+My arms make a doorway and people come in and out of it.
+Words of farewell and of greeting are whispered constantly, litanies of connections and departures tolling out like silvered bells, like the tongues of fire across a plain, like the hawk's flight above a tundra, like a plateau alight with dew.

+**Listen**.
+I sing of life, of things well ended and things barely yet begun.
+I sing of hearts careening at near light-speeds, mournful FTL, and the blood of capillary engines wherein race desire and fear, hope and goodbye, songs and silences.
+I sing of thinking on those you've lost, but in a good way.
+I sing of the itinerary of life, the travel plan of sorrow, the trip of joy, the travels of being here, alive, wondering, open, hurt, yearning.

+**Listen**.
+I sing of you.

+I love you.